abreuretto72/FinAgeVoz/GOOGLE_PLAY_DESCRIPTIONS_EN.md

 • High contrast ready
 • Responsive for tablets

-🌟 FREEMIUM MODEL
+🌟 COMPLETELY FREE

-• Robust free features
+• All features unlocked
-• Premium for advanced resources
+• No in-app purchases
 • NO ADS
-• 7-day free trial
+• Free lifetime access

 📊 REPORTS AND STATISTICS